 In the event of an overwhelming response from any specific demographic or geographical area, a selection of participants will be chosen at random from the over-subscribed group, and not on the perceived merit of one applicant over another.
 The remaining respondents will be put on a waiting list and invited to participate as incumbent panellists leave.

 You might have seen an invitation that went out to residents which referred to only one application per household being allowed.
-However, in the case of the 18-24 year old age group, we are happy to accept applications from addresses where an older family member or housemate has already applied to join the Panel.
+However, in the case of the 18 to 24 year old age group, we are happy to accept applications from addresses where an older family member or housemate has already applied to join the panel.

-The Panel doesn’t usually meet, although the Council may host special events, which will give everyone on the Panel a chance to meet representatives from the Council.
+The Panel doesn’t usually meet, although we may host special events, which will give everyone on the panel a chance to meet representatives from the council.
 From time to time, however some panellists (around 10 per group) might also be invited to focus groups to discuss topical issues affecting the local area.

 For the time being, these meetings will be conducted virtually, via Zoom.

-All Panel survey answers will always be treated in the strictest confidence and will only be used to monitor the way Woking Borough Council delivers its services to local people.
+All panel survey answers will always be treated in the strictest confidence and will only be used to monitor the way we (Woking Borough Council) deliver our services to local people.
 Panellists will receive a unique identification number, which will be used for all correspondence.